The Greatest Bag Theft In History

 “Don’t need to fret about what I’ll do, because when I make my move, I’ll have you head upon my wall, given my taste I think you’d approve,” Yvonna, in the chainmail vest, firing off fiery arrows from the Dragon Isles drawn from the bag.
 The other Yvonna harmonized with her, having each joined the fight.
 This one, though, vaulted towards the enemy after a barrage.
 Each arrow making purchase in the creature, but they merely annoyed it, glancing off, scraping against hardened spiked flesh.
 She couldn’t let herself down, not in front of everyone assembled, so she sang, “It’s not a thing to prove, it’s just not a game I lose, because if you play I’ll make you pay.
 Here’ the price.
 Your certain doom.

 “You can say that you’ve been warned, so you best hope you’ve never scorned, one who would sing, Ye shant be mourned,” Yvonna speeds to the aid of herself, the fiend distracted by the more armored variant of a further future self.
-She knew exactly what to do, and that thing had no idea how long she’d had to prepare for this, but she’d have to leave the final verses.
+She knew exactly what to do, and that thing had no idea how long she’d had to prepare for this, but she’d have to leave the final verses to another.
 Her poor rogue self was still trying to harmonize with them, luckily nobody could hear her.
 She gracefully pulled the golden berries from her corsage and pinched them into the mouth of the scout.
 Bones snapped back together, flesh slid and reformed over muscle.
 She’d be fine in just a moment.

 “Oh, and if you think you’re slick, you see there’s no plot you can get to stick to me, and the only stick you get you see is when I give it to you,” Yvonna sang in the glorious moment, haughtily enough, pouncing down from on high -having blinked into the air- and having planned to briefly slow fall in the perfect lighting.
 In both hands, she held a golden Staff of the Sin’dorei surging with temporal power both aesthetically and fundamentally.
 Smashing the head of the staff down onto the head of the now grappled fiendish version of herself.